We spent 3 days in Prague in winter, Czech capital.

 One of my favorite things to do was the Charles Bridge, although it was so crowded that people were touching each other while walking across the bridge from one end to another.

-The bridge kind of takes you back into a medieval mindset and there was some artist showcasing their talents and that gives the bridge an authentic feel, a real empathic soul!
+The bridge kind of takes you back into a medieval mindset, and there were some artists showcasing their talents, and that gives the bridge an authentic feel, a real empathic soul!

-On top of that you won’t be able to stop clicking pictures, the view from the bridge to the castle and to the marketplace on the other side is just breathtakingly beautiful.
+Moreover, you won't be able to stop clicking pictures; the view from the bridge to the castle and to the marketplace on the other side is just breathtakingly beautiful.

 The statues are truly in a remarkable state!

-The bridge, in general, is magical and until today day the bridge is part of a lot of superstitious controversies!
+The bridge, in general, is magical, and until today, the bridge is part of many superstitious controversies!

-To walk across the bridge is an amazing feeling even if it’s totally crowded.
+To walk across the bridge is a wonderful feeling even if it's totally crowded.

 Tip: I suggest that you cross the bridge during sunset time because you can get some really stunning moments during the twilight period!